 Standing up for a better technological world is harder, but also more important, in a society where trust has been eroded, battered, and devalued. — Cindy Cohn, Executive Director of the Electronic Frontier Foundation, on the importance of not succumbing to privacy nihilism.

 The World As It Is: Inside the Obama White House is written by Ben Rhodes who originally joined Obama’s first presidential campaign, and otherwise remained a trusted, steadfast aide throughout the subsequent eight years.
 As such, Rhodes presents a unique voice with a keen understanding of the inner workings of the Obama White House—first as a speech-writer, then as a deputy national security advisor, and, towards the end, as a multi-purpose aide and close collaborator.
-What is more, he writes in a refreshingly vivid and novelistic manner; ultimately presenting an honest account of both the frustrations experienced and the victories celebrated.
+What is more, he writes in a refreshingly vivid and novelistic manner; ultimately presenting what feels like an honest account of both the frustrations experienced and the victories celebrated.